Polyanyanwu/football-quiz-pp2/README.md

 * ### Validity of the JavaScript
     The three JavaScript files in the application were validated using the JSHINT.
     ####    <b>1.
 The controller.js </b>
         The controller was tested using [JSHINT](https://jshint.com/).
-To elminate known warnings with the JSHINT I added the following
+To eliminate known warnings with the JSHINT I added the following
-        /*jshint esversion: 6 */ for the EMS6 to accept const and other EMS6 features used /*jshint -W030 */ //ignore warnings due to use of tenary operator /*globals $:false */ // accept $ as global variable while testing with jshint I ended up with the following jshint output:
+        /*jshint esversion: 6 */ for the ES6 to accept const and other ES6 features used /*jshint -W030 */ //ignore warnings due to use of tenary operator /*globals $:false */ // accept $ as global variable while testing with jshint I ended up with the following jshint output: